ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 You can run tests throughout Mbed OS and for your project's code.
 They are located under a special directory called `TESTS`.

-Placing code under this directory means it is ignored when building applications and libraries.
-This code is only ever used when building tests.
-This is important because all tests require a `main()` function, and building it with your application would cause multiple `main()` functions to be defined.
+The fact that the code is located under this directory means that it is ignored when building applications and libraries.
+It is only used when building tests.
+This is important because all tests require a `main()` function, and building them with your application would cause multiple `main()` functions to be defined.

 In addition to being placed under a `TESTS` directory, test sources must exist under two other directories: a test group directory and a test case directory.
 The following is an example of this structure: